Skip navigation

 CAA is hard to diagnose with certainty without a sample of brain tissue.
 This is usually done after death or when a biopsy of the blood vessels of the brain is done.

 A physical exam can be normal if the bleed is small.
 There may be some brain function changes.
-It is important for the doctor to ask detailed questions about the symptoms and medical history.
-The symptoms and results of the physical exam and any imaging tests may cause the doctor to suspect CAA.
+It is important for your health care provider to ask detailed questions about the symptoms and medical history.
+The symptoms and results of the physical exam and any imaging tests may cause your provider to suspect CAA.

 Imaging tests of the head that may be done include: